MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

    #define UI_DRAWING_DEFAULT_drawLine UI_DRAWING_drawLine

-The function name is set thanks a ``define``.
+The function name is set thanks to a ``define``.
-This name redirection is useful when the VEE Port features more than one destination format (not the use-case here).
+This name redirection is useful when the VEE Port features multiple destination formats (not the use-case here).

 **UI_DRAWING_DEFAULT_drawLine** (available in MicroUI C Module)